MelynAtieno/Django_RESTful_API/README.md

 ## Areas of improvement
 - Pagination This would be useful for large datasets.
 It improves scalability by limited the amount of data returned in each response.

 - More complex query logic - Allow filtering patients' full name instead of their first name only.
-It omproves usability and accuracy.
+It improves usability and accuracy.

 - Authentication/ Role based access - This ensures that the instructions are only accessed by authorized personnel.